 These measures are all constructive steps.
 However, it is very concerning that wind curtailment is already affecting the entire wind turbine manufacturing sector, resulting in increased prices for wind turbines after years of price declines from increased learning and manufacturing scale.
 It is likely that curtailment will remain an issue until broader reforms of the power sector are implemented that change the way that key stakeholders, including power producers and grid companies, are incentivized and compensated.

-Ashley Johnson is a Project Associate at NBR.
+This interview was conducted by Ashley Johnson, a Project Associate at NBR.